tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/README.md

 ---
 # Sample Graph For Tutorial
 This graph is a simplifed version of a real-world financial transaction graph.
 There are 5 _Account_ vertices, with 8 _transfer_ edges between Accounts.
 An account may be associated with a _City_ and a _Phone_.
+The use case is to analyze which other accounts are connected to 'blocked' accounts.

 ![Financial Graph](./pictures/FinancialGraph.jpg)